 One Recipe, Two Methods of Preparation

-Guacamole can be prepared in two ways: with a bowl and fork or in the molcajete, a Mexican mortar and pestle.
+Homemade guacamole can be prepared in two ways: with a bowl and fork or in the molcajete, a Mexican mortar and pestle.
 Making it in the molcajete gets the most incredible results.
-Let us show you both methods of preparation.
+Let us show you both simple methods of preparation.

 Start With the Ingredients